slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Cultivate a relevant skill stack, capitalism rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix.

 - use the transportable skills that you have: soft skills (e.g. persuasive communication: pitching and change somebody’s opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.
+- people pivot combining two skills.
+E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.
 - find the people that were working for them. top leaders ask for help and give knowledge away. more open source.
 - take risks to boost your immune system.
 - pivoting is a mindset.
 Pivoting isn’t easy, even if you know it’s right.